mikful/mike-blog/_posts/2020-06-05-Udacity-Capstone-Part-1-Definition-and-Data.md

 The files were then unzipped for the EDA.
 For further details, please see the notebook directly.

 **Pandas and Pandas Profiling**

 In order to undertake the analysis of the data, the numerical data analysis packages Pandas and Pandas Profiling were used.

 Pandas Profiling[^10] is an extremely useful add-on package to Pandas, which creates HTML profile reports directly from Pandas DataFrames quickly and easily.
 From the provided .csv files file category labels were analysed and, in addition, the audio file meta-data was extracted (i.e. sample rates, bit-rates, durations, number of channels).

 ![Pandas Profiling metadata]({{ site.baseurl }}/images/udacity-capstone-series/image-20200417150251804.png)

 ​										Fig 1.
 An example Pandas DataFrame of extracted audio file info

-Using these two packages the following was found:
+Using these two packages the following was found.

 **Curated Train Data**

-For the Curated Train dataset, it was found that the bit-rate was a constant 16bits, the channels a constant 1 (mono), constant sample rate of 44100kHz and that there were 213 different tagging combinations of the 80 audio labels over the total file count (4964 files):
+For the Curated Train dataset, it was found that the bit-rate was a constant 16bits, the channels a constant 1 (mono), constant sample rate of 44.1kHz and that there were 213 different tagging combinations of the 80 audio labels over the total file count (4964 files):

 ![Pandas Profiling - Curated set]({{ site.baseurl }}/images/udacity-capstone-series/image-20200417150839322.png)